avallenn/assignment-02-avallenn/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Overall, I feel that this assignment was a good review of what I learned in IST 256.
+I was having issues figuring out how to create the parse_packaging function because I kept trying to use split the second time and I couldn't because you can not use .split() on a list so I used the solutions as reference.
+I felt good about the calc_total_units function and the get_unit function.
+I also needed to be refreshed on how to open a file and needed to look at how to save in JSON format, which I learned is json.dump.
+This tool serializes an obj as a JSON formatted stream.
+I feel that I learned and relearned a lot through this assignment and it is starting to remind me of other things from IST 256.